Digital Audio Basics for Music Producers

 Quick question: do you know what sample rate your current projects use?

-Many producers don't, and they work fine.
+Many producers don't, and they get by fine.
 But not knowing means you're accepting defaults without understanding what they do or whether they serve your needs.
 Sample rate and bit depth are not academic concepts.
 They determine file sizes, CPU load, compatibility with collaborators, and how much headroom you have before distortion occurs.

 This lesson explains how physical sound becomes digital data, what the technical specifications actually mean, and which settings matter for production work.
-Instead of trying to make you an audio engineer, the goal here is to give you enough understanding to make deliberate choices instead of guessing or following outdated advice.

 1. How Sound Becomes Data